nicosalm/salm.dev/src/writing/beyond-if-statements-and-for-loops/index.md

 Would you believe there is more to writing code than if-statements and for-loops?
 Revelatory, I know.
 My programming flow has traditionally consisted of writing nested conditionals, iterating through arrays, wrapping errors in try-catches, and hopefully ending up with a finished product that _works_.

 In my intro programming course, we learned basic Java.
 After arrays, we jumped straight into object-oriented design, data structures, and algorithms.
-We skipped modern syntax like the Stream API, match expressions, `object instanceof ClassName newVar` (inline type check and declaration), and `var`.[^1] The goal was to teach us OOP---not to write high quality code.
+We (briefly) learned the Stream API, but not match expressions, `object instanceof ClassName newVar` (inline type check and declaration), or `var`.[^1] The goal was to teach us OOP fundamentals---not necessarily to write modern Java.

 So we wrote code that was verbose, hard to follow, and broke if you looked at it wrong.
 Functions could do anything, fail mysteriously, or modify state in ways I couldn't trace.
-It was a labyrinth of side effects I didn't comprehend.
+It was a labyrinth of side effects I couldn't comprehend.
 Looking back, I was living in what I now call the "sea of objects"[^2]---everything connected, state flowing unpredictably, dependencies knotted together beyond comprehension.

 I spent some time this summer studying idiomatic Rust and familiarizing myself with the functional programming paradigm.
 Now, I can confidently say I can represent many common programming patterns better than before.